vsgol/python_plugin/README.md

 ### TODO
 - This project currently supports **Windows** and **Linux** systems only.
 - MacOS support may be considered in the future.

+---

+## Building the Python Executable

+To build the Python executable required for the plugin, refer to the detailed instructions in the [BuildExecutable repository](https://github.com/vsgol/BuildExecutable).